hcchung1/Cryptocurrency_Price_Forecasting/README.md

 ## Maintainer

-This project was implemented by [@hcchung1](https://github.com/hcchung1) for the 2025 Artificial Intelligence Final Project.
+This project was implemented by [@hcchung1](https://github.com/hcchung1) for the Intro. to AI 2025 Final Project.

 Also welcome to take a look of [my personal website](https://hcchung1.github.io).